FahadAlRabbani/my-linux-references/README.md

 2. clean out package cache (for Arch linux)

 ### Full system backup

+Make sure to check list of folders you want to exclude from the backup.
+The two last entries in ```--exclude``` are ones I've added as I don't want them backed up.

 `sudo rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found","/home/*/.cache/mozilla","/home/*/VirtualBox VMs"} / /mnt/LocalData/optiblack`

 ### Remove that files have been deleted in source dir